 https://ladybird.org/

-Ladybird raised $100,000 (about 16 million yen) in funding from its first major sponsor, Shopify, in 2023.
-Now, with funding from Wanstrath and the launch of the non-profit The Ladybird Browser Initiative, Ladybird is steadily preparing to become the only major web browser that does not make a profit by selling personal information collected from users.
+Ladybird raised $100,000 (approximately 16 million yen) in funding from its first major sponsor, Shopify, in 2023.
+Now, with funding from Wanstrath and the launch of the nonprofit The Ladybird Browser Initiative, Ladybird is steadily preparing to become the only major web browser that does not make a profit by selling personal information collected from users.

-The Ladybird Browser Initiative told journalist Brian Landuke, 'Today, all major browser engines are open source, which is great.
+The Ladybird Browser Initiative told journalist Brian Landuke, 'Today, all major browser engines are open source, and that's great.
 But there's one problem: all of the major browsers are funded by Google advertising.
 Chrome, Edge, Brave, Arc, and Opera are all based on Google's Chromium .
 Apple has received billions of dollars to make Google Search the default search engine in Safari, and Firefox has a similar deal.
-In other words, the world needs a web browser that puts users first, is open standard, and isn't influenced by advertising, with a modern browser engine.'
-The group has issued a statement calling for the need for a web browser that is not influenced by Google.
+In other words, the world needs a web browser that puts users first, uses modern browser engines, is open standards, and isn't influenced by advertising.'
+The group has issued a statement calling for a web browser that isn't influenced by Google.

-Instead of selling users' personal information or earning advertising revenue, the Ladybird Browser Initiative plans to raise funds through sponsorships from companies and individuals interested in the open web.
-The Ladybird Browser Initiative explains, 'Because we are a non-profit organization, we do not pursue any transactions or revenue from companies other than unlimited donations.
-The software and source code are available for free, forever.'
+Instead of selling users' personal information or earning revenue from advertising, the Ladybird Browser Initiative plans to raise funds through sponsorships from companies and individuals interested in an open web.
+The Ladybird Browser Initiative explains, 'As a nonprofit, we do not pursue any corporate transactions or revenue beyond unlimited donations.
+Our software and source code will be available free of charge, forever.'

-In fact, the source code for Ladybird, currently under development, is publicly available on GitHub.
+In fact, the source code for Ladybird, currently under development, is available on GitHub.

 https://github.com/LadybirdBrowser/ladybird

-Relying on donations for most of its operating funds seems like a very unstable organizational policy, but Ladybird has a track record of raising large amounts of donations in the past, and the $1 million provided by Wanstrath will be provided to The Ladybird Browser Initiative in the form of a donation.
+While relying on donations for the majority of its funding seems like a very unstable approach, Ladybird has a track record of raising large amounts of money, and Wanstrath's $1 million will be donated to The Ladybird Browser Initiative.
 The Ladybird Browser Initiative already employs four full-time developers and plans to hire three more programmers.

-In addition, The Ladybird Browser Initiative has a policy that 'corporate donors cannot purchase seats on the board of directors.'
-Many nonprofits start out with lofty ideals, but their boards are often dominated by corporations, and they often fall away from achieving those ideals.
-'It's great that Ladybird has been mindful of this problem from the beginning and taken steps to prevent it,' said Landuke, who has seen many nonprofits start out with lofty ideals, but their boards are often dominated by corporations, and they fall away from achieving those ideals.
+In addition, the Ladybird Browser Initiative has a policy that corporate donors cannot purchase seats on its board of directors.
+Many nonprofits initially set high ideals, but their boards are often dominated by corporations, leading to a backlash against their ideals.
+'It's great that Ladybird has taken steps to prevent this from happening,' said Landuke, who has seen many nonprofits start out with lofty ideals but then let corporate control take over their boards, leading to a backlash against their ideals.

 ◆ Forum is currently open